On the Inequalities of Projected Volumes and the Constructible Region: Introduction

-Similar to $\UC$, we define $\NC$ to be the set of all points that satisfies all NC inequalities: Formally, it is the following polyhedron cone:
+Similar to $\UC$, we define $\NC$ to be the set of all $2^n-1$ dimensional vectors that satisfy all NC inequalities: Formally, it is the following polyhedral cone:

-Our first result states that all correct linear inequalities should be in this class. \begin{theorem} If all points in $\Con$ satisfy a certain linear inequality $\sum_{S\subseteq [n]} \alpha_S \pi_{S}\leq 0$, the linear inequality must be an NC inequality, or a positive combination of NC inequalities. \end{theorem}
+Our first result states that all correct linear inequalities must be in this class. \begin{theorem} If all points in $\Con$ satisfy a linear inequality $\sum_{S\subseteq [n]} \alpha_S \pi_{S}\leq 0$, the linear inequality must be a NC inequality, or a positive combination of NC inequalities. \end{theorem}

-In order to prove the above theorem, we introduce a class of objects called {\em rectangular flowers}.
-We let $\RF$ to denote all possible log-projection vectors that can be generated by rectangular flowers (see the definition in Section 2).
-We show that for any linear inequality that is not an NC inequality, we can construct a rectangular flower which violates the inequality.
-It is simple to show that a log-projection vector of a rectangular flower in $\R^n$ satisfies all nonuniform cover inequalities (i.e., it is in $\NC$).
-Moreover, we show that for every point $\pi\in \NC$, there is a rectangular flower in $\R^n$ whose log-projection vector is $\pi$.
-Therefore, we can prove the following theorem. \begin{theorem} For all $n\geq 1$, $\NC=\RF\subseteq \Con$. \end{theorem}
+In order to prove Theorem \ref{thm:nonuniform}, we introduce a class of objects called {\em rectangular flowers}.
+Let $\RF$ be the set of log-projection vectors generated by all rectangular flowers (see the definition in Section~\ref{sec:proof1}).
+For any linear inequality that is not an NC inequality or a positive combination of NC inequalities, we construct a rectangular flower that violates the inequality.
+It is not hard to show that the log-projection vector of a rectangular flower in $\R^n$ satisfies all nonuniform cover inequalities (i.e., it is in $\NC$).
+Moreover, we show that for every point $\pi\in \NC$, there exists a rectangular flow in $\R^n$ whose log-projection vector is equal to $\pi$.
+Therefore, we have the following theorem. \begin{theorem} For all $n\geq 1$, $\NC=\RF\subseteq \Con$. \end{theorem}

-Given Theorem~\ref{thm:recflower}, it is natural to ask whether $\NC=\Con$.
-If the answer was yes, $\Con$ would have a compact description and deciding whether a point is in $\Con$ can be done using linear programming (see Section~\ref{sec:proof1} for the details).
-However, the answer is not that simple.
-In fact, using Theorem~\ref{thm:nonuniform}, we can show our next result which states that $\Con$ is not even convex for $n\geq 4$.
-We note that for $n=1,2,3$, $\Con = \UC$, thus convex.
-For completeness, we provide a proof in Appendix~\ref{app:threed}.
+Given Theorem \ref{thm:recflower}, it is natural to ask whether $\NC=\Con$.
+If the answer was yes, we would have a compact description for $\Con$ and deciding whether a point is in $\Con$ can be done using linear programming (see Section~\ref{sec:proof1} for details).
+However, Theorem \ref{thm:nonconvex} shows the answer is no by proving that $\Con$ is non-convex for $n\geq 4$ (while $\NC$ is convex).
+We note that $\Con = \UC$ is convex for $n\leq 3$.
+Proof for this claim appears in Appendix~\ref{app:threed}.

 \begin{theorem} (Non-convexity of $\Con$) For $n\geq 4$, $\Con$ is not convex. \end{theorem}